SPACE HABITAT R&D

 TESSERAE: Orbital Case Study

 Aurelia Institute is working to envision a future for life in space that is both a departure from traditional design and backed by established spacecraft engineering principles.
-Following the publication of initial results from our Space Architecture Trade Study last summer, and in parallel with iterative development of the TESSERAE hardware platform towards a future crewed habitat mission, the research team conducted a preliminary design analysis of a flight-scale version of our self-assembling TESSERAE habitat.
+Following the publication of initial results from our Space Architecture Trade Study in 2023, and in parallel with iterative development of the TESSERAE hardware platform towards a future crewed habitat mission, the research team conducted a preliminary design analysis of a self-assembling TESSERAE habitat.
+This analysis was presented as a paper at the 2024 International Conference on Environmental Systems, and was further developed and published as an executive summary available below:

 The mission of TESSERAE, as envisioned in this case study, is to provide a microgravity platform capable of supporting a fulfilling human life, quality scientific research, and other related activities in Low-Earth Orbit in the 2030s.